-Within this framework, the Committee determined that the fiscal 2016 threshold objectives of earnings per share and return on invested capital had not been met.
-However, the Committee determined that the EBITDA threshold objective had been exceeded in fiscal 2016.
-In light of the Company's performance with respect to our three corporate performance criteria, the Committee determined that, after a proportionate reduction for achieving threshold performance with respect to only one of our three metrics, our bonus award structure would generate bonuses of 28% of base salary for our CEO and 20.5% for our other named executive officers, which are below the threshold bonus percentages noted above.
-However, the Committee also determined that our CEO and other current named executive officers had achieved favorable results with respect to the strategic objectives discussed above.
-After consideration of same, the Committee determined that the annual bonus for the CEO and the other current named executive officers, as a group, be increased by 100%.
-After application of the 100% bonus modifier our CEO's bonus was set at 56% of base salary, significantly below our 100% target bonus, and the other current named executive officers bonuses were set at 41% of base salary, well below our 75% target bonus.
+After consideration of same, the Committee determined that the annual bonus for the CEO and the other named executive officers, as a group, be increased by 50%.
+After application of the 50% bonus modifier our CEO's bonus was set at 116% of base salary, slightly above our 100% target bonus, and similarly the other named executive officers bonuses were set at 84% of base salary, slightly above our 75% target bonus.
 Please refer to the "Bonus" and "Non-Equity Incentive Plan Compensation" columns of the Summary Compensation Table on page 32 for actual bonuses paid.